 - Will I be updating the websites with information?

 - How will I use the website?

 - Do I expect to make money from the website?

 With these questions answered, you will know what type of website you want.
 The following are some of the popular brands of sites available.

-- Static Website, which is a non-editable brochure website.
+- Static website – A static website is a non-editable brochure website.
 These types of sites are no longer necessary in the new information age.

 - Editable brochure websites – These websites can update content.
 They have a Content Management System, which makes them dynamic and easy to manage.

 - eCommerce Websites – They have payment software where you can sell products online.
 An example of a payment software is PayPal Kenya.